gucci-on-fleek/Blackboard-Collaborate-Launcher/readme.md

 2. Place `geckodriver` somewhere in your `PATH`, or add its location to the config file.
 3. Run: `pip3 install -r requirements.txt`
 4. That’s it!

+### Note
+I have used this script for an entire semester with zero issues; however, it is heavily reliant on the exact structure of the _Blackboard_ website, which may change at any time.
+Nevertheless, I can confirm that this script is fully functional as of April 2021.
+If anything changes to make this script stop working, feel free to raise an issue or submit a PR.

 Usage
 -----